 - • If your proposed project is relatively simple and more importantly, if your submitted application is clear and contains all the required information, the review and approval process will move forward effortlessly and you can expect to receive a Permit within 24-48 hours.

 - • If your project is large in scope and includes major alterations (i.e., an addition, rebuild, etc.) and again, if your submitted application is detailed and complete, following initial review, the Board will likely give Conceptual Approval to your plans.
-Along with their conceptual approval, the Board will usually request you provide specific, additional information and will ask that you and/or your architect or contractor plan to attend the next scheduled meeting.
+Along with their conceptual approval, the Board will usually request you provide specific, additional information.

 - The TI Park Corp.
 Office is here to help—if you have any questions about completing a Preservation Permit Application, please call us at 315.482.2576.